Censorship Resistance

 Steganography is the ancient art of hiding messages in plain sight.
 The word comes from the Greek words "steganos" (covered) and "graphein" (to write).
 Unlike encryption, which makes a message unreadable but visibly present, steganography conceals the very existence of the message.
 A censor looking at steganographic communication sees only normal, innocuous data: a regular web page load, a DNS query, a JPEG image, or an audio file.
 The hidden message is embedded within this carrier data in a way that is statistically indistinguishable from legitimate content.

 The distinction between encryption and steganography is critical in censorship contexts.
 Encryption protects the content of your communication, but it cannot hide the fact that encrypted communication is taking place.
 Deep Packet Inspection (DPI) systems deployed by governments in China, Russia, Iran, Egypt, and many other countries can identify encrypted messaging traffic by its protocol signatures, packet sizes, and timing patterns, even without reading the actual content.
 Once identified, the traffic is simply blocked.
-Steganography defeats this approach entirely because there is no encrypted traffic to detect in the first place.
+Steganography defeats this approach entirely.

 Why Encryption Alone Is Not Enough